Courant-like brackets and loop spaces: Summary

 There is also another interesting aspect of the current work.
 The closed subalgebras under the Poisson bracket of local functionals can be interpreted as first class constrains and thus related to gauge symmetries of a theory.
 This is exactly the case in our analysis when the anomalous term vanishes.
 In \cite{Alekseev:2004np} some examples of theories corresponding to first class constraints of the form \eqref{bosoniccurrent} were presented.
-It could be interesting to study the gauge symmetries which would arise from the closed algebras considered here (the generalization of a Dirac structure when the anomalous term vanishes).
+It would be interesting to study the gauge symmetries which arise from the closed algebras considered here.

 Let us comment on the wider context for our results.
 The observations presented in this work are closely related to similar statements which have appeared previously in the literature.
-Historically, the first reference goes back to 1980 when Gel'fand and Dorfman \cite{gelfand} developed the framework for the variational calculus with application to the integrable systems.
+Historically, the first reference goes back to 1980 when Gel'fand and Dorfman \cite{gelfand} developed the framework for variational calculus with application to integrable systems.
 From these considerations the Dorfman brackets initially appeared.
-At the same time, the Dorfman bracket appeared in the context of the chiral de Rahm complex (a sheaf of vertex algebras) in \cite{bressler}.
-In this respect the Alekseev-Strobl result is a classical version of this observation.
+The Dorfman bracket also appeared in the context of the chiral de Rham complex (a sheaf of vertex algebras) in \cite{bressler}.
+In a sense, the Alekseev-Strobl result is a classical version of the observation in \cite{bressler}.
 We believe that these different observations are closely related.
 We think that the natural mathematical framework for a better understanding of our observations would be the sheaf of (super)Poisson vertex algebras over $M$.
 We hope to come back to this problem elsewhere.

 Another point we would like to stress is that the considerations presented in section \ref{Linfinity} easily can be generalized for a higher dimensional classical field theory.
 Indeed, a specific example has been discussed previously in \cite{Bonelli:2005ti}, \cite{Guttenberg:2006zi}.
 Thus, the appearance of a Leibniz algebra and other related structures is a generic feature of field theory.
 Hopefully, it may help to understand the quantization in a more algebraic way, in analogy with vertex algebras.